-However, rawhide dog toys can pose a risk of choking to dogs.
+However, rawhide dog toys can pose a risk of choking, making them dangerous treats for dogs.
 As the dog chews on the rawhide, large pieces of the material can break off and get stuck in the dog's esophagus, which can lead to choking and suffocation.

 The rawhide toy is made of resilient and durable material.
 If the dog swallows huge chunks of the material, it does not break down in the stomach, which is why these are dangerous treats for dogs.
 If your dog swallows large chunks of rawhide, they may need surgery to remove the indigestible material from their stomach.

 Dog owners may give a bone to their pet to chew on because they think it is natural for dogs.
 The problem is that if the dog breaks the bones, they may swallow huge pieces of the bone, which may become wedged in the intestines.
 This can require surgery to remove, making bones dangerous treats for dogs.

 Bones can also disintegrate in the mouth resulting in injury in the mouth, throat, and intestines.
 Removing such pieces may require an emergency surgery.
 Bones can also ruin the dog's teeth by wearing down the enamel.
 The tooth fragments may also cause mouth and digestive puncture, which is why they can be dangerous dog toys.

 If an injury like this happens to your pet, they are likely to suffer from infection and mouth pain that can prevents them from eating.